mbagheri20/ramandb/README.md

 ## How to use

-You can brwose the last version of database on [Computational Raman Database](https://ramandb.oulu.fi/) website.
+You can brwose the latest version of database on [Computational Raman Database](https://ramandb.oulu.fi/) website.